Could your customer service be improved? Do your associates:

 - Communicate effectively in a broad range of situations

-- Use customer service to demonstrate your brand
+- Improve customer service so that it demonstrates your brand

-Whether it’s a 55-minute workshop for 200, or a 3-hour coaching session for just a few, we always start by establishing a foundation that ties the principles of how to improve customer service to specific examples.
+Whether it’s a 55-minute workshop for 200 or a half-day coaching session for just a few, we start by establishing a foundation that ties customer experience principles to specific examples.
 From there, we share ideal interactions (Model Answers) and conclude with at least one interactive exercise.

-- Learn the 4 key factors common to all customer service.
+- Find out the 4 factors common to all customer service interactions.

-- Explore how the factors are weighted based on different personas and situations.
+- Explore how customer service is weighted based on different personas and situations.

-- Find out the basics of scoring and improving customer service.
+- Learn the basics of scoring and improving customer service.